 If the members of your council or board are unresponsive, don’t give up!
 Develop a strategy to sway them.
 Identify constituents or organizations that have influence over these officials, approach them and ask them to join your effort.
 If you feel that another nearby community might be easier to start with, consider teaming up with residents of that community to pass a resolution there first.
 Sometimes elected officials are scared to jump out in front of an issue, and it makes it easier if they’re not the only ones.

-Ballot Initiative Resolution through City Council
+Ballot Initiative Resolution through Legislative Bodies

 Another option available in some places is to ask your council or board to place the resolution on the ballot to be voted on by the people, rather than passing it directly.
 Passing a resolution through initiative sends an even stronger signal to legislators that people want to amend the constitution and it is a fabulous way to reach many more of your city's residents.
 If you choose this option, make sure to plan ways to educate the public before the resolution appears on the ballot.